daphne-eu/daphne/doc/DaphneDSL/Imports.md

 print(algorithms.kmeans1.someVar);
 ```

 Even though both prefixes will begin with `algorithms.`, the entire library content's prefix is extended with filenames.
-It is up to user to not confuse yourself.
+It is up to the user to not confuse yourself.

 ---